Bylaws of the Division of Rehabilitation Psychology

 C. The Secretary and Treasurer shall each be elected for a term of three years.

-D. Members-at-Large of the Executive Board shall be elected for terms of three years, with two members elected each year.
+D. Members-at-Large of the Executive Committee shall be elected for terms of three years, with two members elected each year.

 F. The Divisional Representative(s) to the APA Council of Representatives shall be elected for terms of three years in accordance with APA policy.

-J. Executive Board members begin and end their terms of office immediately following the APA Annual Convention.
+I. Executive Committee members begin and end their terms of office immediately following the APA Annual Convention; the exception to this is Division Representatives to Council whose terms adhere to APA policy.

-K. In the event of a vacancy on the Executive Board of a Member-at-Large, Divisional Representative, ECP Representative, or officer position due to death, disability, or resignation, or, in the case of an officer, removal from office, the Board shall appoint a Member, as replacement, to act in the vacancy until the end of the term for the vacated position.
+J. In the event of a vacancy on the Executive Committee of a Member-at-Large, Divisional Representative to Council, ECP Representative, or, officer , the President will put forward a candidate from among the Division 22 Membership and the Executive Committee shall vote on the appointment of this candidate, as replacement, to act in the vacancy until the end of the term for the vacated position.
 For the Student Representative, the President will appoint a new Student Representative for the remainder of the one-year term.
 For a Section Representative, the Section will appoint a new Section representative in accordance with the Bylaws of the section represented.

 ARTICLE VI.
 FINANCES